-When it comes to Italian food, you have a lot of fantastic options in SF - from fast-casual pasta places and neighborhood pizza spots to very fancy restaurants that require waking up at midnight 30 days in advance and/or giving up your firstborn child to get a Saturday night reservation.
-Don’t waste your time on tourist traps or Amici’s - follow our guide to the city’s highlights instead.
+When it comes to Italian food, there are a lot of fantastic options in SF - from fast-casual pasta places and neighborhood pizza spots to very fancy restaurants that require waking up at midnight 30 days in advance and/or giving up your firstborn child to get a Saturday night reservation.
+Instead of wandering up and down Columbus Avenue, here’s where you should be eating instead.

 This place serves seriously good pizza and pasta in a nice and non-serious environment, which means that everyone in the Richmond who wants delicious Italian food is coming here (either to eat or for takeout).
 While it would certainly be a good strategy to come and focus on the pizza, you’d miss the amazing octopus and lunch burger.
 So the best plan is to eat here a lot and try something different every time.

-Roma Antica in the Marina is a newer go-to for pizza and pasta, with friendly owners who are actually Italian.
+Roma Antica is our go-to for pizza and pasta in the Marina.
 The sachetti pasta, eggplant parmesan, and carbonara in particular are all very much worth your time.
-Come with friends when you want to drink wine and eat carbs and not get intense anxiety when the bill comes.
+Come with friends when you want to drink wine and eat Italian food and not get intense anxiety when the bill comes.
 This place is low-key and easy to hit for lunch, brunch, or dinner.

-Ragazza is the kind of place you want for a going-away dinner, a a double date, a birthday, or pretty much any other meal that involves getting a group together, sharing lots of things, and trying not to drop an absurd amount of money.
-Bonus points if you’re enough of a planner to reserve the back gazebo area (don’t worry, it’s heated).
+Ragazza is the kind of place you want for a going-away dinner, a double date, a birthday, or pretty much any other meal that involves getting a group together, sharing lots of things, and trying not to drop an absurd amount of money.
+If you’re a planner, reserve the heated back gazebo area.
 The thin-crust pizza is excellent, as is the baked rigatoni, and they even do a good job with the salads - especially the baby kale.
 It’s a place that will please everyone you know, and even works if you’re gluten-free.

-Delarosa’s Marina location does a brisk business, in part because it’s so versatile.
-It’s the kind of place where you could take toddlers in footy pajamas for a 5pm dinner, get hammered with your friends until 1am, or go for brunch with your mom.
+Delarosa’s Marina location is always busy, in part because it’s so versatile.
+It’s the kind of place where you could take toddlers in footy pajamas for a 5pm dinner, get drinks with your friends until 1am, or go for brunch with your mom.
 The burrata bruschetta and pappardelle are our favorite things on the reasonably priced menu.
 But skip the pizza - it’s just OK.

-While Delfina might not be the most exciting place in the city for spaghetti and roast chicken - the ambience is mellow and the food isn’t wildly unique - it’s one of the most consistent.
+We love Delfina because it’s one of the most consistent spots in the city.
 This is an SF classic for well-executed upscale Italian - they do a solid take on everything from grilled calamari to truffle gnocchi.
 You’ll never be disappointed with a dinner here, and if you need to play it safe with parents, clients, or a second date, this a great choice.